Porsche Boxster review

 However, it's worth bearing in mind that if it does go wrong, the Boxster will be very expensive to repair.
 The Porsche hasn’t been tested by Euro NCAP yet, but it comes with a host of electronic driver aids and a full complement of airbags, while pop-up roll hoops protect the occupants in the event of a roll.

-You will pay a premium of around £8,000 for the S model with its bigger engine and marginal increase in kit while the GTS is a further £6,000 and adds popular options such as the active suspension as standard, 20-inch wheels, sports seats plus and extra Alcantara and leather in the cabin.
+You will pay a premium of around £8,000 for the S model with its bigger engine and marginal increase in kit while the GTS is a further £5,600 and adds popular options such as the active suspension as standard, 20-inch wheels, sports seats, sports exhaust and extra Alcantara and leather in the cabin.

 Boxster residuals are strong, with all versions retaining nearly 60 percent of their value after three years motoring.
 However, it's worth noting that you don't get a huge amount of equipment as standard, apart from on the GTS, yet even then you'll still find it hard to avoid the expensive options list to spec up your perfect car.